 Let the truth be told: deciding on the right ETL tool for the organization is an intimidating task.
-With big data, the talk of the town and organizations grappling with high data influx and processing, choosing the right ETL tool becomes an important but daunting task.
-Clearly, the market is flooded with solutions that vendors claim can handle all of your big data needs.
+With big data, being the talk of the town, and organizations grappling with high data influx and processing, choosing the right ETL tool is an absolute must.
+However, this could be a daunting task.
+Clearly, the market is flooded with various solutions that vendors claim can handle all your Big Data needs.
 How can a data scientist cut through the marketing hype and determine the right solution for their enterprise needs?

 Now, before we jump into considering the various aspects to decide the right ETL tool, let’s first understand in brief what exactly is an ETL tool and how does it make data preparation and discovery easier?